In this article we give a short summary of the microstructural processes during solidification and cooling of steel.

 In the solidified state, the iron-carbon phase diagram shows the typical horizontal “K” of a crystal mixture, in which the respective components are insoluble in one another.
 Note that carbon in iron is actually almost insoluble at room temperature.
 The phase transformations that the steel undergoes in the further cooling process can therefore be considered in analogy to a crystal mixture alloy.
 However, the phase transformations take place in an already solidified state!

 In hypereutectoid steels with a carbon content of more than 0.8 %, carbon in the form of cementite precipitates at the grain boundaries when the solubility limit is reached (grain boundary cementite).
 This leads to a depletion of carbon in the remaining austenite.
 Depletion finally progresses until the retained austenite reaches the eutectoid composition of 0.8 % carbon at 723°C.

 Now, at a constant temperature of 723 °C, the face-centered cubic austenite begins to convert completely into the body-centered cubic ferrite structure.
-Since the carbon in the forming ferrite lattice can no longer be dissolved, it is separated directly from the lattice in the form of cementite lamellae.
+However, the carbon can no longer be dissolved in the ferrite lattice.
+Therefore the carbon precipitates directly out of the ferrite in the form of cementite lamellae.
 This eutectoid phase mixture of ferrite grains with the cementite lamellae embedded therein is also known as pearlite.

 The microstructure of a hypereutectoid steel at room temperature consists of the previously precipitated grain boundary cementite and the pearlite formed.